ArnabXD/TGVCBot/apps/website/src/index.md

   - #### Windows

-    Download from https://www.gyan.dev/ffmpeg/builds and set path for FFMPEG so that FFMPEG can be accessed through command.
+    Download prebuilt binaries from [gyan.dev](https://www.gyan.dev/ffmpeg/builds) and set path for FFMPEG so that FFMPEG can be accessed through command.

 ## Install